Half of a Yellow Sun (film): Cast

 A politically motivated academic.
 Odenigbo is in love with Olanna, whom he lives with in the University of Nigeria, Nsukka.
 His mother opposes his relationship and gets him drunk.
 He gets into a secret affair with Amala, a village girl, and she eventually births a baby girl.
 Olanna decides to break up with him but changes her mind following an advice from her aunt Ifeka.
-Both reconciles and trains the child Chimamaka wh they fondly call "Baby".
+Both reconciles and trains the child Chimamaka who they fondly call "Baby".
 Odenigbo is the master of Ugwu, who becomes part of the Biafran Army.
 Odenigbo reunites with him as well as his wife and child.
 Playing the character was the first time Ejiofor worked in Nigeria.
 He cites playing the role because of his love for Adichie's book as well as seeing both his parents and grandparents experience similar things as was depicted in the novel.
 He describes the character as "a very flawed character who is in some ways the architect of his own demise", while citing it as "a revolutionary, a man who has incredible moral lapses in terms of his relationship, and is somebody who eventually comes to learn what all these things mean – the value of things, people, peace, the value of diplomacy and negotiation".